Martin Šulek

-Martin Šulek (born 15 January 1998) is a Slovak professional footballer who plays as for Ružomberok as a defender.
+Martin Šulek (born 15 January 1998) is a Slovak professional footballer who plays as a defender for Slovak First Football League club Ružomberok.

 Club career

 Trenčin

 Šulek made his Fortuna Liga debut for AS Trenčín against Slovan Bratislava on 20 September 2015.
-In the same season he scored his first goal for Trenčin in a 5:2 win over MŠK Žilina, scoring in the 12” minute. Šulek played a total of 144 league games for Trenčin, in which he scored 5 goals.
+In the same season, he scored his first goal for Trenčin in a 5–2 win over Žilina, scoring in the 12th minute. Šulek played a total of 144 league games for Trenčin, in which he scored five goals.

 In May 2022, Šulek signed for Polish side Wisła Płock.

 Spartak Trnava

-On 23 June 2023, it was announced by the club that Šulek would be joining FC Spartak Trnava, signing a 2 year contract.
-He made his debut for the club in a 2:0 win over FK Železiarne Podbrezová, starting the match. Šulek’s first goal contribution came on 29 October 2023, in a league game against AS Trenčín assisting a goal scored by Philip Azango to increase the score to 3:2 in Spartak’s favor.
+On 23 June 2023, it was announced Šulek would be joining Spartak Trnava, signing a two-year contract.
+He made his debut for the club in a 2–0 win over Železiarne Podbrezová, starting the match. Šulek’s first goal contribution came on 29 October 2023, in a league game against AS Trenčín assisting a goal scored by Philip Azango to increase the score to 3–2 in Spartak’s favor.

 Ružomberok

-On 11 July 2025, it was announced that Šulek would be leaving Spartak Trnava and would be joining MFK Ružomberok.
-He made his debut for Ružomberok against his former club Spartak Trnava, coming on as a substitute in the 63” minute for Adrián Slávik.
+On 11 July 2025, it was announced that Šulek would be leaving Spartak Trnava and would be joining Ružomberok.
+He made his debut for Ružomberok against his former club Spartak Trnava, coming on as a substitute in the 63rd minute for Adrián Slávik.